notaryproject/specifications/specs/trust-store-trust-policy.md

   An *object* that specifies a predefined verification level, with an option to override the Notary Project trust policy defined verification level if user wants to specify a [custom verification level](#custom-verification-level).
     - **`level`**(*string*): A REQUIRED property that specifies the verification level, supported values are `strict`, `permissive`, `audit` and `skip`.
 Detailed explanation of each level is present [here](#signatureverification-details).
     - **`override`**(*map of string-string*): This OPTIONAL map is used to specify a [custom verification level](#custom-verification-level).
   - **`timestampVerification`**(*object*): This OPTIONAL property dictates how timestamp countersignature verification is performed.
 If present, it is used solely under the [`notary.x509`](./signing-scheme.md/#notaryx509) signing scheme.
-If not present, no timestamp countersignature verification will be performed.
+If not present, default timestamp countersignature verification will be performed.
 Current supported fields are,
-    - **`enabled`**(*boolean*): OPTIONAL.
-When set to `true`, enable the timestamp countersignature verification.
-If not set or set to `false`, disable any timestamp countersignature verification.
+    - **`level`**(*string*): A REQUIRED property that specifies the verification level, supported values are `strict` and `skip`. `strict` is the default value meaning timestamp countersignature verification is performed. `skip` means no timestamp countersignature verification is performed.
     - **`expiryRelaxed`**(*boolean*): OPTIONAL.
 When set to `true`, validate the timestamp certificate chain expiration against the time point been stamped.
 When not set or set to `false`, validate the timestamp certificate chain expiration against the time at verification.
-  - **`trustStores`**(*array of string*): This REQUIRED property specifies a set of one or more named trust stores, each of which contain the trusted roots against which signatures are verified.
-Each named trust store uses the format `{trust-store-type}:{named-store}`.
-Currently supported values for `trust-store-type` are `ca`, `signingAuthority` and `tsa`.
-When a TSA is used, the format `ca:acme-rockets,tsa:acme-tsa` is supported to specify it.
+  - **`trustStores`**(*map of trust-store-type -> array-of-named-stores*): REQUIRED map with `trust-store-type` as keys and corresponding `array of named trust stores` as values.
+Each named trust store contains the trusted root certificates against which signatures are verified.
+Currently supported `trust-store-type` are `ca`, `signingAuthority` and `tsa`.
+For example, when TSAs are specified, the format is `"tsa":[acme-tsa, wabbit-tsa]`.
-  - **`trustedIdentities`**(*array of strings*): This REQUIRED property specifies a set of identities that the user trusts.
+  - **`trustedIdentities`**(*map of trust-store-type -> array-of-trusted-identities*): REQUIRED map with `trust-store-type` as keys and corresponding `array of trusted identities` as values.
+Currently supported `trust-store-type` are `ca`, `signingAuthority` and `tsa`.
+For example, when a CA trusted identity is specified, the format is `"ca": ["x509.subject: C=US, ST=WA, L=Seattle, O=acme-rockets.io, OU=Finance, CN=SecureBuilder"]`.
+A value `*` is supported if user trusts any identity under a certain `trust-store-type`.
+For example, `"tsa": ["*"]`.
+A missing `trust-store-type` or empty array in the map means NO identity is trusted under the particular trust store type.

     For X.509 PKI, it supports list of elements/attributes of the signing certificate's subject.
 For more information, see [identities constraints](#trusted-identities-constraints) section.
-A value `*` is supported if user trusts any identity (signing certificate) issued by the CA(s) in `trustStore`.

 #### Blob Trust Policy